While I’m slowly building this site to actually include things, let me give you the executive summary:

 My academic background (more info under “CV,” again whenever I get to it):

 I received my B.S in Electrical Engineering from UT-Austin, where I graduated with high honors.
-I then received my M.S. and Ph.D. working for Prof. Kevin F. Kelly I focused on atomic-resolution microscopy of polymer nanowires.
+I then received my M.S. and Ph.D. at Rice University working for Prof. Kevin F. Kelly I focused on atomic-resolution microscopy of polymer nanowires.
 While in graduate school I was the fortunate recipient of an NSF Graduate Research Fellowship and several University-wide awards.
 I was then a post-doc at the University of Washington before spending several years at Intel.